Sina-NB/Sina-Nb/README.md

 - 👋 Hi, I’m @Sina-NB
 - 👀 I’m interested in HDL, EmbeddedSystems, WebDevelopment and DeepLearning
-- 📫 How to reach me -> Linkedin:Sina Nabigol
+- 📫 How to reach me -> Linkedin:sina-nabigol

 <!---
 Sina-Nb/Sina-Nb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.